 Candy Crush Saga is a free-to-play match-three puzzle game which was first released in 2012.
 After five years, the game and its sister titles have turned into one of the industry’s most recognizable franchises, with over a billion unique players around the world.

 I mainly create characters and assets for the game and work with composing 2D environments and UI elements like pop ups.
 I contribute to the experience and game design of new features, write narrative copy and work on improving the art(ist) function in general.

 I have done many in-house presentations, varying from showcasing ways of working to seminars on our style guide.
-I have often spoken pubicly on behalf of the game production; some of my interviews can be found at CityAM, the Daily Mirror, Hipertextual, CNews and Breakit.
-A feature by King itself can be found on their blog.
+I have also done interviews regarding the game production and my industry experience, some of which can be found here:

 Other significant learning opportunities I had the fortune of receiving from King were, among others, attending a DISC course, life drawing seminars from Samantha Youssef and THU 2016.

 Following are several of the episodes I made over the years.
 Episodes are bundles of 15 new levels, released every week, with custom art and narrative on the Saga map and behind the game board.

 For each episode, the team would brainstorm narrative and titles themselves.
 Episodes are also often compiled of pre-existing assets.
 In this way, I have contributed to over 50 episodes more.